-The island of Guadeloupe is a little piece of France in the Caribbean, with boules, beaches and beautiful views.
-But is Guadeloupe expensive to visit?
-This budget post breaks down the costs of a seven-night trip.
+The island of Guadeloupe is a little piece of France in the Caribbean, with boules and beautiful beaches.
+But is Guadeloupe expensive?
+This detailed budget post breaks down the costs of a seven-night trip.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.